Please join us at these community events, including fairs, festivals, expositions, workshops, presentations, and fundraisers.

 The RePower Hour is a monthly series of lectures and presentations started in February of 2020 designed to answer Humboldt County’s critical energy questions.
 For more information on speaker series topics, please contact the Redwood Coast Energy Authority Community Strategies Manager, Nancy Stephenson, at 707-269-1700 ext.
 352 or email@example.com.

-In light of recent developments surrounding the coronavirus (COVID-19), RCEA will also be suspending all other RePower Hour events until further notice.
+In light of concerns over the coronavirus (COVID-19) and the safety of our community, RCEA will be holding our RePower Hours as webinars until further notice.

 Home/Business Solar and Net Energy Metering Workshop

 The Redwood Coast Energy Authority invites the community to a webinar about home and business solar electricity systems and Net Energy Metering.
 Two sessions will be offered on Tuesday, June 23, the first at 10-11 a.m. with a repeat at 5:30 p.m.
 Both zoom webinars will include time in the end for attendees to ask questions.